francescini/laughing-waffle/README.md

 ### Explanation

+A detailed list of the steps in a STPA can be found [here] An example control structure for a LLM can be found [here]

 ### Application

 * Control Actions Analysis: Identify unsafe control actions in the LLM's decision-making processes, such as inappropriate content generation.